 Streets of Rage!
 Yeah [laughs].
 There was so many games.
 Operation Wolf!
 I’m a little kid and I’ve been in Zimbabwe and we didn’t have a lot of video games there so when you went to the arcade there they weren’t up on it as much but we would hang – like juvenile delinquent shit.
 Sometimes I would go and I had no money so I would hit the buttons and pretend to play during the Game Over screen.
 “Ah man… If I could just have this game!” and just thinking about how a little bit of money could… if you have a dollar it’s nothing but if you don’t have a dollar and you don’t have a way to get it, it’s everything.
 Life is like that.

 One of the more unnerving tracks on the album I think is ‘Toothy.’
 The narrative of the Big Bad Wolf and Little Red Riding Hood.
 The Red Riding Hood theme is carried over to the artwork of this project with he CD, tapes, T shirts etc. What drew you towards this artistic concept?

 You’re talking about the CD artwork?

-Yeah and the cassette tape and T shirt artwork as well.
+Aye and the cassette tape and t-shirt artwork as well.

 Yeah.
 The vinyl also has a separate piece of the artwork in the insert that’s different too.
 I really think all of the artwork from the house to the back of the piece of vinyl, I think all of it, even the CD there’s a reversal, with Red Riding Hood and the weird wolf in the bed and on the back it’s Red Riding Hood in the bed and the wolf under it.
 But I think all parts of the artwork has something to say about the album.

-I wanted to ask about literature also as it seems as though it has a substantial impact on your lyricism.
-I’ve noticed a few referred on the new album such as JD Salanger, Charles Dickens, Douglas Adams…
+I wanted to ask about literature as it seems as though it has a substantial impact on your lyricism.
+I’ve noticed a few references on the new album such as JD Salanger, Charles Dickens, Douglas Adams…

 Oh you got the Miss Havisham reference?